jenniferbacon01/CV/README.md

 | <a href="https://github.com/jenniferbacon01/DrPJsMakersBnB">Makersbnb</a> | An Airbnb clone  | Javascript, Node, Express, Mocha/Chai, Zombie.js, MongoDB, Bootstrap |
 | <a href="https://github.com/jenniferbacon01/moomood">Moomood</a> | A chatbot to track your mood | Swift, Dialogflow(api.ai), Realm, JSQMessagesViewController |
 | <a href="https://about-me-jb.herokuapp.com/">About Me</a> | A website about me  | Javascript, Node, Express |

-#### Technical Skills

-VBA - Proficient, self taught.
-Improved efficiency of many RBC Operations processes.

-SQL - Proficient, self taught as well as attending some SQL beginner classes at Mako last year.
-Worked closely with developers at Mako and started editing other peoples’ code when the dev team was busy.
-Two of my own scripts were put into production.

-Python - Beginner, self taught.
-This year, I led a company wide project to improve the collection, storage and use of data.
-I used Python to upload trade, position and market data into a new oracle database.

-Ruby & Javascript - Due to complete Makers Academy at the end of October as a junior level full stack developer in Ruby and Javascript (see below).

 ## Education